bajamircea/bajamircea.github.io/_posts/2015-10-30-dependency-reduction.markdown

 we have words, we know what sockets, addresses, buffers etc. mean.

 But in practice it's difficult to find good names for some new problem domain.
-The risk is that thare are too many classes named like`SomeClassThatHoldsThoseOtherTwoThingsTogether` that are not going to make instant sense to another developer.
+The risk is that there are too many classes named like`SomeClassThatHoldsThoseOtherTwoThingsTogether` that are not going to make instant sense to another developer.
 I find that pairing and iteration helps here.
 If you can find a name that at least the pair of you agree then there is